Thursday, August 25, 2016

 A powerful and gripping collection of mass murders in America from Camden, New Jersey to San Bernardino, California.
 The most frightening horror stories ever told because these horror stories actually happened.

 I generally like true crime, but Ron Irwin's Mass Murders in America (lulu.com, 2016) was a disappointment.
 First, there is very little (if any) information in the book that wasn't a part of the news coverage of the events.
 Second, the book is filled with spelling and punctuation errors.
 Third (and most dreadfully annoying), Irwin refers to each of his subjects by his or her full name every time that he mentions them . . . even if it's three or four times within the same paragraph.
 Skip this one.

-I received a complimentary copy of The Poe Consequence to facilitate my review.
+I received a complimentary copy of Mass Murders in America to facilitate my review.
 No other compensation was received.
 For full disclosure, see the sidebar.